 Ethanol absorbs more dirt than regular unleaded gasoline.
 For this reason, the engine can corrode and get damaged much easier.
 These engines might not last as long, especially if E85 is used more regularly.

 4. Fuel Station Scarcity

 Flex fuel isn’t as wanted as regular gasoline.
 For this reason alone, not every gas station carries it.
 Unless you are driving in the Midwest, you could drive a long time before you find E85.
-Although, more gas stations continue to carry it every day.
+However, more gas stations continue to carry it every day.

 What Happens if I Put E85 in My Regular Tank?

 If you have a regular engine in your car, you don’t want to use E85 fuel.
 If you put it in by accident, the Check Engine Light is probably going to come on.
 However, you can top it off with regular fuel and try to drive it out.
 To help work it out, keep filling up the tank with regular gas as it gets lower.

 Mixing the E85 gas one time shouldn’t lead to long-term damage, but you don’t want to make a practice of it.